 Postlarval brown shrimp begin entering estuaries in Texas and western Louisiana in mid-February and continue through July, depending on environmental conditions.
-Several waves of postlarve may enter; however, peak recruitment usually occurs from February through early April.
+Several "waves" of postlarve may enter the estuaries throughout the spring however, peak recruitment usually occurs from February through early April.
 A wide array of environmental and biological factors affects the fate of these young shrimp.
-Salinity, temperature, and water height have all been identified as important primary environmental factors affecting the survival, growth and abundance levels of subsequent offshore shrimp populations.
+Research has identified salinity, temperature, and water height as important primary environmental factors affecting the survival, growth and abundance levels of subsequent offshore shrimp populations.
 The amount of usable nursery area for juvenile and subadult brown shrimp appears to be related to the distribution of favorable salinities (≥10 ppt) as well as to the tidal water height in interior marshes.
 Bay water temperatures exceeding 60° F in April and May are also favorable for above average shrimp production, with optimal growth occurring after 68° F.

-This year, Texas and Louisiana experienced several weather fronts during the spring with record high rainfall which led to large freshwater discharges into the estuaries.
-These weather fronts and resulting flooding may have concentrated young shrimp near the mouths of bays and out of nursery habitats.
-These conditions were not conducive for optimal shrimp growth which occurs in water temperatures greater than 68° F.
+Similar to last year, Texas and Louisiana experienced record high rainfall in the spring that subsequently led to large freshwater discharges into the estuaries.
+This unprecedented flooding in Texas, and to a lesser degree in Louisiana, most likely concentrated young shrimp at the mouth of bays and out of the nursery habitats required for optimal growth and survival.

-Based on the Galveston Bay, Texas, postlarval and juvenile brown shrimp 2015 indices of abundance, the bait index-model (Berry and Baxter, 1969) predicted that the brown shrimp season, from July 2015 through June 2016, would yield approximately 18 million pounds off the Texas coast.
+Based on the Galveston Bay, Texas, postlarval and juvenile brown shrimp 2016 indices of abundance, the bait index-model (Berry and Baxter, 1969) predicted that the brown shrimp season, from July 2016 through June 2017, would yield approximately 17.3 million pounds off the Texas coast.
 This value is below the historical average of 25.8 million pounds for 1960-2012.
 Our environmental model did not support this below average yield prediction, predicting an above average production for Texas offshore waters.
 The model uses Galveston air temperature during mid-April (the key component), rainfall during early March, and bay water height during late April and early May.
 These components are additive in the model, thus higher values indicate higher catch.
 The greatest contributing factor and key component, temperature during mid-April, was above average this year (72.3° F).
-Rainfall recorded during the monitoring period equaled 0.5 inches and was slightly below the historical average of 0.6 inches.
-Relatively high tidal heights during late April and early May were recorded at approximately 5.75 feet.
+Rainfall recorded during early March equaled 3.0 inches and was much greater than the historical average of 0.6 inches.
+Relatively high tidal heights during late April and early May were recorded at approximately 6.5 feet.
 Using these environmental parameters, our model suggests an above average production of brown shrimp from Texas waters as related to environmental conditions conducive for optimal shrimp growth and survival.

 Catch information from Louisiana inshore and offshore fisheries in May is used to estimate total production for the biological year from May through April.
-Using 2015 May catch data in our Louisiana Model, we predict a harvest of 24.8 million pounds for Louisiana west of the Mississippi River for the 2015-2016 season.
+Using 2016 May catch data in our Louisiana Model, we predict a harvest of 21.9 million pounds for Louisiana west of the Mississippi River for the 2016-2017 season.
 This is below the historical average of 30.7 million pounds.

-The 2015 abundance indices point to a below year of brown shrimp production in offshore waters of the western Gulf of Mexico.
-The Galveston Bay bait index forecasts a below average year at 18 million pounds from offshore Texas waters.
-However, the 2015 Environmental Model predicts an above average production for Texas offshore waters.
-Louisiana indices also indicate a below average brown shrimp yield of 24.8 million pounds this season from west of the Mississippi River to the Texas-Louisiana border.
-Overall, the western Gulf of Mexico should expect an annual brown shrimp production of approximately 42.8 million pounds during the 2015-2016 season.
+In summary, the 2016 abundance indices point to a below year of brown shrimp production in offshore waters of the western Gulf of Mexico.
+The Galveston Bay bait index forecasts a below average year at 17.3 million pounds from offshore Texas waters.
+However, the 2016 Environmental Model predicts an above average production for Texas offshore waters.
+Louisiana indices also indicate a below average brown shrimp yield of 21.9 million pounds this season from west of the Mississippi River to the Texas-

+Louisiana border.
+Overall, the western Gulf of Mexico should expect an annual brown shrimp production of approximately 39.2 million pounds during the 2016-2017 season.
 This is below the 1960-2012 historical average of 56.5 million pounds for the two-state area.